fbpx

 Vaccine Injury Lawyer

-While they help many, vaccines can cause serious injury to some individuals who receive them.
-And those harmed deserve compensation to address the damage done.
+While they help many, vaccines can cause serious injury to some individuals who receive them, and those harmed deserve compensation to address the damage done.
 When a vaccine causes someone harm, they can initiate a vaccination lawsuit under the National Vaccination Injury Compensation Program (VICP).
 While claimants do not have to prove a vaccine manufacturer was at fault to obtain compensation for the losses they have incurred from a vaccine, adjudicating a VICP lawsuit is still a complex and often arduous process.
 This is why a claimant needs an experienced lawyer for their vaccine injury.

 Flint Cooper understands the intricacies of litigating a successful vaccination lawsuit.
 We take defendants in injury claims to the mat, and we have recovered millions on behalf of plaintiffs.